 The league has continued to deliver a steady stream of teams in the final rounds of the Vase competition over recent years, with member clubs reaching the final in 2008, 2009, 2015 and 2021.
 Kirkham & Wesham (now AFC Fylde) became the first of our clubs to grace the hallowed turf at the New Wembley when they defeated Lowestoft Town 2-1 in front of 19,537 spectators.
 In 2009 Glossop North End reached the final only to lose 2-0 against Northern League opponents Whitley Bay in front of a crowd of 12,212, and they returned to Wembley in 2015, only to lose 2-1 after extra time against North Shields in front of 9,674 spectators.

-In county cup competitions, our clubs figure prominently in the various county cups across the whole region, regularly accounting for clubs from higher leagues.
+In county cup competitions, our clubs figure prominently in the various county cups across the whole region, regularly getting the better of clubs from higher leagues.

 In domestic action, the fiercely competitive nature of the League is reflected in the fact that only four clubs have ever completed a League Championship and Challenge Cup double, Ashton United in 1992, Kidsgrove Athletic in 1998, FC United of Manchester in 2007, and Glossop North End in 2015.
 Atherton LR are the only club to claim consecutive Championships, in 1992 and 1993, whilst Workington became the first club to regain NPL status at the first attempt in 1999.

-The outstanding achievement of Clitheroe in the 1980's when they collected each divisional Championship in successive seasons between 1984 and 1986 was matched by FC United of Manchester in 2006-07.
+The outstanding achievement of Clitheroe in the 1980's when they collected each divisional Championship in successive seasons between 1984 and 1986 was matched by FC United of Manchester in 2006 and 2007.

 The record attendance for a North West Counties League fixture stood at 1,353 for sixteen years, Radcliffe Borough's First Division Championship decider with Caernarfon Town attracting this gate in 1982-83 season.
 Workington's pulling power saw them exceed this in their 1998-99 Championship season, the deciding fixture with Mossley seeing 2,281 spectators through the turnstiles at Borough Park.

 Another side who experienced considerable trophy success in their short stay with the League is City of Liverpool FC.
-Having won a ‘treble’ in their inaugural season, lifting the League Challenge Cup, the First Division Cup and the First Division Play Off trophy, they went on to lift the Champions Cup (League Champions v Cup Winners Cup) in 2017/18, the Premier Division Championship last season and the Champions Cup for a second time at the start of the current campaign.
+Having won a ‘treble’ in their inaugural season, lifting the League Challenge Cup, the First Division Cup and the First Division Play Off trophy, they went on to lift the Champions Cup (League Champions v Cup Winners Cup) in 2017-18, the Premier Division Championship the year after and the Champions Cup for a second time in 2021, in a match delayed by over a year due to the pandemic.

-Given the reduction in the number of clubs in our Premier Division it seems almost inconceivable that these records will be broken any time soon.
+Even with the increase in the number of clubs in our Premier Division, it seems almost inconceivable that these records will be broken any time soon.

 The League has consistently provided the launch pad for new clubs looking to enter the National League System, with many going on to grace the higher echelons of football.
-Three former clubs have achieved Football League status, with Accrington Stanley (1982-1987), Fleetwood Town (1997-2005) and Salford City (1982-2008).
-No fewer than 35 former member clubs currently playing at a high level of football.
+Three former clubs have achieved Football League status, with Accrington Stanley (members between 1982 and 1987), Fleetwood Town (1997-2005) and Salford City (1982-2008).
+No fewer than 36 former member clubs are currently playing in the top eight levels of the English football pyramid.

-Season 2018/19 was historic for the League as we were given the green light to expand the competition back to three divisions consisting of 60 clubs.
+Season 2018-19 was historic for the League as we were given the green light to expand the competition back to three divisions, initially consisting of 60 clubs.

-Season 2019/20 was historic for the wrong reasons, when the Coronavirus pandemic curtailed the season in the March, leaving the competition unfinished.
-The Football Association declaring the season null & void as a result, much to the disappointment of everyone concerned.
-The following season was little better with the start of the season being delayed due to the ongoing impact of the Coronavirus, and then an early curtailment in November meant that only a handful of games were played my most clubs.
+Season 2019/20 was also historic, but this time for the wrong reasons as the COVID-19 pandemic curtailed the season in the March, leaving the competition unfinished.
+The Football Association declared the season null & void as a result, much to the disappointment of everyone concerned.
+The following season was little better with the start of the season being delayed due to the ongoing impact of the pandemic, and then an early curtailment in November meant that only a handful of games were played by most clubs.
 Despite the lack of football, The FA pressed ahead with the restructure of the NLS which created the 'perfect' pyramid.

-Despite the ongoing threat from COVID-19, last season turned into a successful one as we managed to complete the full campaign for the first time in three years.
+Despite the ongoing threat from COVID-19, the 2021-22 season turned into a successful one as we managed to complete the full campaign for the first time in three years.
 In the Premier Division, Macclesfield FC won the Championship title by 15 points to gain promotion to the Northern Premier League after a one season stay in our League.
-They were joined by runners-up Skelmersdale United who gained promotion thanks to victory in the newly introduced Inter League Step 4/5 Play offs.
-In the First Division North, another reformed clubs, Bury AFC won the Championship title, with Golcar United winning the second promotion spot courtesy of the play-offs.
+They were joined by runners-up Skelmersdale United who gained promotion thanks to victory in the newly introduced Inter League Step 4/5 Play-offs.
+In the First Division North, another reformed club, Bury AFC won the Championship title, with Golcar United winning the second promotion spot courtesy of the play-offs.
 In the First Division South, West Didsbury & Chorlton finished as Champions with FC Isle of Man taking their place in Step 5 through the Play Offs.

 Despite many changes in clubs and personnel over the years, and on-going challenges presented by the economic climate the League's competitions continue to thrive and attract interest both locally and further afield.